OmBhandwaldar/Payments-App/README.md

 # Payments-App

-A fully-featured payments application similar to Paytm.
+A cutting-edge application that simplifies payments, allowing you to seamlessly pay merchants and transfer money to other users.